mohsenSy/mohsenSy.github.io/_posts/2019-05-21-digitalocean-openvpn-one-click-installer.md

 title:  "Connect to Digital Ocean one click openvpn server using GUI from Ubuntu"
 date:   2019-05-21 20:21:00 +0300
 categories: sysadmin
+summary: This tutorial is about connecting to Digital Ocean one click OpenVPN Access Server from Ubuntu GUI.
 ---

 # Introduction